rmgk/consysT-project.github.io/index.md

 # What is ConSysT?

-ConSysT is an distributed object-oriented language.
+ConSysT is a distributed object-oriented language.
 Objects can be replicated with different levels of [consistency](https://en.wikipedia.org/wiki/Consistency_model).
  The type system ensures that consistency levels are mixed safely.

 <div id="featureparent">